 Why was Ken Paxton charged?

-Both the federal charges that came down on Monday and the state charges he was indicted for in the fall—more on those in a minute—stem from business dealings that Paxton had before he was elected to his current position.
-Specifically, these charges are for securities fraud related to investors Paxton recruited for a tech company back in 2011, when he was a member of the Texas House of Representatives.
+Both the federal charges that came down in 2016 and the state charges on which he was indicted the prior year—more on those in a minute—stem from business dealings that Paxton had before he was elected to his current position.
+Specifically, the charges are for securities fraud related to investors Paxton recruited for a tech company back in 2011, when he was a member of the Texas House of Representatives.
 The New York Times summarizes the charges he faces at both the state and federal level:

 That case and the federal one involve Mr. Paxton’s work in 2011 promoting and recruiting investors for a technology company, Servergy Inc. Federal officials accused Mr. Paxton of encouraging and pressuring investors to invest in Servergy while failing to disclose that he was being compensated by the company.
 The investors included several of Mr. Paxton’s friends and a fellow lawmaker.